 For the residents of Lakeshore, Ontario, the black fungus caking their homes was a problem, and they blamed the local distillery.
 For James Scott, the Sherlock Holmes of fungi, the identity of the unsightly mold was a mystery waiting to be solved.
 And for Adam Rogers, senior editor at Wired, Scott’s quest was a story that needed to be told.
 Rogers spent three days tailing the fungus detective, and the result is a beautiful, sensory, fungal whodunit, with a brief history of alcohol on the side.
 [The Mystery of the Canadian Whiskey Fungus appeared in Wired in June, 2011.]
-[UPDATE: This story won the 2011 Kavli Science Journalism Award in the Magazine category.]

 Here, Rogers tells TON guest contributor Ed Yong the story behind his story: